-A range of design options is open to biobanks.
-The design question of whether to preserve the possibility of reidentification or make it impossible has direct implications for the ability to reidentify individual contributors and return IFs and IRRs.
-Thus, biobanks have to make a fundamental decision: (i) to design the biobank so that reidentification of contributors can be accomplished (at the primary research or collection site, at the biobank itself, or by a "trusted intermediary," as discussed further below), thus enabling the return of IFs or IRRs, or (ii) to design the biobank so that reidentification is impossible because no one maintains the links to individual identities and thus IFs and IRRs cannot be returned.
-Only if reidentification is possible do biobanks face the further question of what return, if any, will be offered.
-A biobank that irretrievably strips identifiers and prohibits researchers from attempting to reidentify contributors (such as BioVU) cannot return IFs and IRRs.
-As Pulley et al. note, BioVU is "one of few biobanks" set up to conduct "nonhuman subjects research" and "the design explicitly precludes recontact with any individual."
-Although reidentification may not be literally impossible and DHHS has recently noted that advancing technology may make deidentified data reidentifiable, BioVU is deliberately designed to block reidentification.
+A range of design options are open to biobanks.
+The design question of whether to preserve the possibility of re-identification or make it impossible has direct implications for the ability to re-identify individual contributors and return IFs and IRRs.
+Thus, biobanks have to make a fundamental decision: (1) to design the biobank so that re-identification of contributors can be accomplished (at the primary research or collection site, at the biobank itself, or by a trusted intermediary, as discussed further below), thus enabling return of IFs or IRRs, or (2) to design the biobank so that re-identification is impossible because no one maintains the links to individual identities and thus IFs and IRRs cannot be returned.
+Only if re-identification is possible do biobanks face the further question of what return, if any, will be offered.
+A biobank that irretrievably strips identifiers and prohibits researchers from attempting to re-identify contributors (such as BioVU) cannot return IFs and IRRs.
+38,39 As Pulley et al. note^{38 (pp42, 48)} BioVU is "one of few biobanks" set up to conduct "nonhuman subjects research" and "the design explicitly precludes recontact with any individual."
+While re-identification may not be literally impossible40 and DHHS has recently noted that advancing technology may make de-identified data re-identifiable, 2(p62) BioVU is deliberately designed to block re-identification.

 A decision to design a biobank by irretrievably stripping identifiers and retaining no link to identifiers, consequently precluding return, may be based on a number of factors.
-For example, Pulley et al. argue that BioVU's design increases contributor privacy, thus "minimiz[ing] the risk of harm to individuals while maximizing the benefit to the broader society."38 However, many (if not most) biobanks will be designed differently, for a range of research reasons.
+For example, Pulley et al. ^{38(p47)} argue that BioVU's design increases contributor privacy, thus "minimiz[ing] the risk of harm to individuals while maximizing the benefit to the broader society" ^{38(p45)} However, many (if not most) biobanks will be designed differently, for a range of research reasons.
 For example, the primary researchers or the biobank itself may follow contributors prospectively and indeed may seek to collect samples or data from contributors at multiple points in time.
-When biobanks receive samples and/ or data from individual research sites that themselves maintain identifiers, then reidentification and return of IFs and IRRs can be accomplished.
-Moreover, there are biobanks that maintain the capacity themselves to reidentify contributors.
-Whenever contributors are reidentifiable within the biobank research system, the design is one in which IFs and IRRs can be returned.
-This leads to the challenging questions of what further choices these biobanks should make on the question of whether to return IFs or IRRs and, if so, which ones and how.
+When biobanks receive samples and/or data from individual research sites that themselves maintain identifiers, then re-identification and return of IFs and IRRs can be accomplished.
+Moreover, there are biobanks that maintain the capacity themselves to re-identify contributors.
+Whenever contributors are re-identifiable within the biobank research system, the design is one in which IFs and IRRs can be returned.
+This leads to the challenging question of what further choices these biobanks should make on the question of whether to return IFs or IRRs and, if so, which ones and how.